gedeagas/grab-react-native/README.md

 Grab User Interface on React Native.

+**DISCLAIMER**
+ _Please do not use this project for your own products or apps because all of the icons, font, and layout is property of Grab.
+You can use this project for learning purposes only._

 Grab is an automated smartphone based booking and dispatch platform.
 It matches passengers with drivers for transport by taxis, cars and bikes.

 <img src="https://i.imgur.com/UMPxAQu.png)" height="600">